TriHealth Neuroscience Institute

 Leading the Way in Brain Tumor Treatment

-TriHealth’s Good Samaritan Hospital is the first hospital in the Midwest and the third in the U.S. to receive the Joint Commission’s Gold Seal of Approval® for brain tumor certification.
+TriHealth’s Good Samaritan Hospital is the first hospital in Ohio to receive the Joint Commission’s Gold Seal of Approval® for brain tumor certification.

 The certification by the Joint Commission is recognition of the quality of patient care, clinical excellence and a culture of excellence across the health system, among others.
 TriHealth’s Good Samaritan Hospital is the only hospital in the region to receive this certification.